rdsea/iCOMOTSensors/IoTCloudUnits/port-control-service/README.md

 ## setup

 This service should be running with only one instance (for testing purpose).
+If you want to run multiple instance for fault tolerance and performance, you can put serveral instances of the service behind a API Getway, such as Kong

 ## TODO
-Add cranes, trucks, etc.
+Add cranes, etc.